Antoine Joujou

-Antoine Joujou (born 12 March 2003) is a French professional footballer who plays as a winger for Portuguese Primeira Liga club Famalicão on loan from Italian club Parma.
+Antoine Joujou (born 12 March 2003) is a French professional footballer who plays as a winger for club Nantes.

 Club career

 Joujou is a youth product of Melun, Évry, Sénart-Moissy, Cesson VSD, and CS Brétigny before moving to the reserves of Le Havre on 10 July 2020.
 He made his senior and professional debut with Le Havre as a late substitute in a 3–1 Ligue 2 win over Nîmes on 13 January 2023, assisting his side's third goal.
 On 2 February 2023, he signed his first professional contract with the club until 2026.

-On 28 August 2024, Joujou signed with Italian club Parma and was loaned back to Le Havre for the 2024–25 season.
+On 28 August 2024, Joujou signed for Italian club Parma and was loaned back to Le Havre for the 2024–25 season.

 On 28 August 2025, Joujou was loaned to Famalicão in Portugal.

 International career

 Joujou was called up to the France U20s for the 2023 FIFA U-20 World Cup.

 Personal life

 Joujou is of Guadeloupean and Malagasy descent.